sudeepvision/sudeepvision.github.io/blog/intent_ctf_2022_blockchain_challenge/README.md

 Putting all this together, the flag is: INTENT{r4bitc0in5}

+## Conclusion

 Overall this challenge was fun.
-It requires understanding of few important concepts in Solidity which are important from security point of view as well.
+It requires understanding of few concepts in Solidity which are important from security point of view as well.
 Concepts such as delegatecall, integer overflow are very important to understand when auditing Solidity code of smart contracts

 Sudeep Singh